 Ohio has a separate cause of action for legal separation.
 This does not provide for temporary legal separation.
 The purpose of this action is to forever divide all property and to provide for parenting, child support and custody.
 The only difference between a legal separation and a divorce is that the spouses remain married in a legal separation action.
 There is no residency requirement in a legal separation.
 Therefore, it is often used when the parties have moved to Ohio but have not lived here for six months or when one spouse leaves the state but the other spouse remains here.
-The only requirement is that venue is established.
+The only requirement is that the venue is established.

 3. Does it matter who files first?

 Filing first does not provide any advantage in terms of how the court divides property, what custody orders are made or how much support will be ordered.
-However, the person who files first (the Plaintiff) is the person who will have to present evidence first in the event of a trial.
+However, the person who files first (the plaintiff) is the person who will have to present evidence first in the event of a trial.

 4. Is Ohio a “grounds” state?